pustowhite/rp2040-logic-analyzer/README.md

 | [docs/design-notes.md](docs/design-notes.md) | Hardware architecture and design scope |
 | [docs/validation.md](docs/validation.md) | Implementation and measurement status |

-## Open the design

-1. Download or clone the complete repository.
-2. Install KiCad 10.0 with its standard symbol and footprint libraries.
-Standard 3D models are needed for a complete 3D view.
-3. Open `hardware/kicad/logic_analyzer_rp2040.kicad_pro` in the KiCad project manager.
-4. Open the schematic editor or PCB editor from the project manager.

 The USB-C definition used by the saved design is included under a project-local `0my_project` library.
 Library paths use `${KIPRJMOD}` so they resolve relative to the project folder.

-This snapshot is provided for design review.
-It is not a verified manufacturing release.
-See [hardware notes](hardware/README.md) before generating fabrication files.

 ## Next milestones